Florence Tuft wanted to remember this.

 When she woke up, the headache was agony.
 The duck man sat at the foot of her bed, still smiling, and explained how a Joiner had modified her body, making it impossible for her Pith to leave.
 The Shenti didn’t believe in artificial chassis, or in transferring bodies.

 I was an experiment.
-Now, the Shenti could lock anyone inside their body.
+Now, the Shenti could lock anyone inside a body.

 Decades ago, Semer Bekyn, a pneumatologist from a small village, had created the first fabricated bodies.
 A true miracle of modern science.
 And now, the eastern dogs could wipe that all out.
 They could trap a soul for an eternity, to satisfy their sick religion.